The Auvergne is not

 English farmhouse cheddar or chester.
 A lot of this

-"appellation contrôlée" cheese is made on farms, but local
+contrôlée" cheese is made on farms, but

-produce Cheddar for export to the UK!)
+for export to the UK)

-Cantal comes most commonly in two varieties:
+Cantal comes most commonly in

 Two smaller areas within the Cantal department